valentin-nemcev/transmitter.js/README.md

   * Don't use context in isolated tests, use context in scenarios.
   * Refactor payload creation methods for regular nodes and dynamic channel nodes
-  * Simplify payload transformation, always use merged and separated messages

 * Implement
   * Better checks for message pass ordering in joint message
   * Update inner and outer nodes in separating channels

-* Later
-  * Remove use strict (needs custom compiler for mocha, browserify and npm)